Mzosindiso/HTML-CSS/README.md

 Global attributes - class, id, lang, dir.
 For not breaking line we use - &nbsp

+HTML attribute that is used to provide additional information about an element (tooltip) - title. <br>
+HTML contenteditable attribute enables editing of the element's content.

 HTTPS - HyperText Transport Protocol Secure.

 SVG format it is good for sketches, <br> PNG for transparency in a potograph <br>